Cellie0320/ARWSS/PRJ371-Main-main/ARWSS/src/backend/README.md

 ## API Documentation
 API documentation is available in the `docs/api/` directory.
 Refer to the documentation for details on the available endpoints and their usage.

-## Future Considerations
-Docker will be considered for deployment when the application is ready.

 ## License
 This project is licensed under the terms of the [`LICENSE.md`](./LICENSE.md) file.